CCCSBuffet/pk_udp_blaster/README.md

 so, you will drop packets.
 Amazing.

-When you start sending datagrams over an actual network you will run into problems relating to overfull buffers or lack of memory and you will be totally at a loss, thinking it's you.
+When you start sending datagrams over an actual network you will run into problems relating to overfull buffers and lack of memory.
+You will be totally at a loss, thinking it's you.
 It isn't you.

 Here are the two additional command line options the *client* must
 support:

 * `-n` overrides the default number of datagrams to send.
-Once you introduce a delay, 2^18 datagrams take a long time to send.
+Once you introduce a delay, 2^18 datagrams can take a long time to send.
 When using delay, a nice number might be 65536 which is 2^16.

-* `-y` says introduce a 10 microsecond dela`y` between sending datagrams.
-Use `usleep()`.
+* `-y` says introduce an *n* microsecond dela`y` between sending datagrams.
+Use `usleep()` for this.

+## More Questions About Performance

+I've already mentioned that it might be a good idea to attempt to receive several times for each attempt to send.
+This can improve reliability.

+The `-y` introduces a delay into the main loop.
+But when you do that, you're slowing down the main loop.
+While this helps clear out buffers on the transmit side (sending slower lets datagrams clear the output side of the hardware), it makes clearing out buffers on the read side harder.
+However, since the server only responds to the client, slowing down the client also slows down the server.

+If only there was a way to decouple the speed of sending from the speed of receiving.
+Hmmm.
+Think about this.
+Ask questions in class.
+But don't attempt to actually fix it - the solution is too sophisticated for nearly all of you right now.

+## There Will Be a Server Running on the CS Subnet

+To be able to experience problems with actually going over a network, I will arrange for a machine sitting on the CS sub-network that will continuously run the server.
+This means you must be on the CS subnet in order to reach it.

+This requires help from campus IT staff because of network security measures they must put in place to keep us all comfy and safe.
+The procedure to get onto the CS subnet has not been defined at the time of this writing.

 ## Work Rules